 Today Conservative sources told the Free Press that the row centres on an evening at a senior member of the local association’s home.

 The final candidates were invited for drinks at the home where they met members of the association’s selection committee, one source said.
-It was felt this was needed to whittle down the list further, they said.
+It was felt this was needed to whittle down the list

 They said two candidates remained for a dinner at the home and this did not include selection committee members and had been arranged well in advance.